Murli0399/SpringBoot_Interview_Questions/Part-01.md

 ## What is the purpose of the application.properties file?
 </summary>

+The application.properties file is a configuration file in Spring Boot applications.
+It stores key-value pairs of properties that are used to configure various aspects of the application.
+These properties include the server port, database connection, and logging configuration.
+The application.properties file is located in the main/resources directory of the project.

+The application.properties file is used to write application-related properties into the file.
+Each environment will have a different property defined by the application.properties file.
+The application.properties file can be bundled in the application jar or put in the filesystem of the runtime environment.
+It is loaded on Spring Boot startup.

+Application properties are configurable application parameters that change an application's behavior.
+Only system administrators and/or application administrators can read and write application properties.
 </details>
 <details><summary>

 ## What is a pom.xml file?
 </summary>

+A pom.xml file is an XML file that contains information about a project and the configuration details that Maven uses to build the project.
+The POM stands for Project Object Model.
+The pom.xml file contains information such as:

+Build directory, Source directory, Dependencies, Test source directory, Plugin, Goals.

+The pom.xml file is located in the base directory of the project.
+Maven reads the pom.xml file and then executes the goal.
+The pom.xml file contains default values for most projects.

+To create a pom.xml file for a Java project with Eclipse, you can:

+1. Right-click on the current project.
+2. Select Configure.
+3. Select Convert to Maven Project.
+4. Complete all fields in the Create new POM window.
+5. Check "Delete original references from the project".
+6. Click on the Finish button.
 </details>
 <details><summary>

 ## What design patterns are used in the Spring framework?
 </summary>

+The Spring framework uses several design patterns, including:
+- Singleton pattern: Maintains a single instance of an object throughout the application.
+- Factory design pattern: Creates objects of beans.
+- Prototype pattern: Creates objects based on a template of an existing object.
+- Decorator pattern: Builds important functionalities such as transactions, cache synchronization, and security-related tasks.
+- Inversion of Control and Dependency Injection: A core design pattern of Spring framework.
+- Model-View-Controller (MVC) pattern: Structures web applications.
+In MVC, controllers handle incoming requests, models manage data and business logic, and view display information to users.

+Other design patterns used in Spring include:
+- Proxy design pattern
+- Template design pattern
+- Front Controller pattern
+- View Helper pattern
 </details>
 <details><summary>

 ## What are some of the best practices for Spring Framework?
 </summary>

+Some best practices for Spring Framework include:
+- **Dependency management**

+Use Maven or Gradle to manage dependencies.
+It's recommended to use the latest stable GA versions.

+- **Exception handling**

+Use the HandlerExceptionResolver to define a global exception-handling strategy.
+You can also add the @ExceptionHandler annotation to the controller.

+- **Dependency injection**

+Use constructor injection to keep code clean and avoid circular dependencies.
+It also makes it easier to instantiate and test classes.

+- **Business logic**

+Use services for business logic, including validations and caching.
+Services communicate with the persistence layer and receive results.

+- **Microservices**

+Design services around business capabilities, ensure service independence and use lightweight communication protocols.
+Also, implement fault tolerance and resilience, and secure microservices using Spring Security.

+- **Performance**

+Use pagination to improve application performance.
+The PagingAndSortingRepository makes using pagination easy.

+- **Auto-configuration**

+Use Spring Boot Starters to take advantage of Spring Boot's auto-configuration.
 </details>
 <details><summary>

 ## Describe some standard Spring events.
 </summary>

+Spring Framework has several standard events, including:
+- ContextRefreshedEvent: This event is published when the ApplicationContext is initialized or refreshed.
+- ContextStartedEvent
+- ContextStoppedEvent
+- ContextClosedEvent
+- RequestHandledEvent

+Events in Spring are objects that contain information about a specific occurrence or state change within the application.
+They are usually triggered by user actions, such as logging in or out of the system, or by changes to the application configuration.

+For versions before Spring Framework 4.2, the event class should extend ApplicationEvent.
+The publisher should inject an ApplicationEventPublisher object, and the listener should implement the ApplicationListener interface.
 </details>
 <details><summary>

 ## How does Spring 5 make use of JDK 9 modularity?
 </summary>

+Spring 5 makes use of JDK 9 modularity in the following ways:
+- **Modularizes the Spring framework.**

+Spring 5 is organized into a set of modules, each with its own set of dependencies.
+This makes it easier to manage dependencies and to create smaller, more focused applications.

+- **Uses the Java Platform Module System (JPMS).**

+JPMS is the modularity system introduced in JDK 9.
+It provides a number of benefits, such as improved performance, improved security, and more reliable dependency management.

+- **Supports automatic modules.**

+Automatic modules are modules that are created automatically when you build your application.
+This makes it easier to get started with modularity without having to manually configure your modules.

+- **Provides support for legacy code.**

+If you have legacy code that is not modular, you can still use Spring 5 to run it.
+Spring 5 provides a number of features to help you migrate your legacy code to modularity.

+Overall, Spring 5 provides a number of benefits when used with JDK 9 modularity.
+These benefits include improved performance, improved security, more reliable dependency management, and easier migration from legacy code.

+In addition to the above, Spring 5 also takes advantage of the following JDK 9 features:

+- **JEP 264: Foreign Memory Access (FMA)**

+FMA provides a safe and efficient way to access memory outside of the Java Virtual Machine (JVM).
+This can be used to improve the performance of applications that use native code.

+- **JEP 269: Shenandoah GC**

+Shenandoah is a new garbage collector that is designed to improve the performance of Java applications.
+It does this by using a concurrent garbage collection algorithm that does not block the main thread.

+- **JEP 271: ZGC**

+ZGC is a new garbage collector that is designed to improve the scalability of Java applications.
+It does this by using a generational garbage collection algorithm that can handle large heaps.

+These JDK 9 features provide a number of benefits that can be used to improve the performance, scalability, and security of Spring applications.
 </details>